 And so much more!

-Hillel at The University of Oklahoma will be traveling with Birthright Israel this Summer!
-Applications open January 10, 2023, through January 27, 2023.
+Hillel at The University of Oklahoma will be traveling with Birthright Israel this Winter and Summer!
+Applications dates will be updated here and shared on Social Media.

 For more information on these trips, click here!